 - Be Mature.
 Seriously, it’s in the server’s name.
 If you squeak when you talk, and your behavior suggests that you’re struggling to get through middle school, there’s a really good chance we’re going to ban you.
 Most of us are old, have kids of our own, and we’re here to relax and blow off steam.
-If you’re going to act like a rampaging crotch dropping, this probably isn’t the right place for you.
+If you’re going to act like a rampaging crotch goblin, this probably isn’t the right place for you.
 Note that this rule doesn’t include an age check.
 If you’re 30 and you act like a 12 year old, GTFO.
 If you’re 12 and you act 30, welcome aboard, we’re glad you’re here.
 Mmkay?
 Mmkay.

 - Do not block off access to someone’s base or TC.
 Take your doors with you after a raid and if you must build inside a base to prevent defender movements, do not upgrade past wood.
 Destroying sleeping bags is not denying access to a base, it’s a wise precaution to prevent getting countered by defenders.
 If you place turrets to restrict counter raids, that’s fine but they MUST leave with the raiders when they depart the raid site.

 - Do not block someone from being able to build in their base.
 If you have to clear the tool cupboard or place a new one during a raid, do not seal it behind walls or locked doors.

 - Do not take over a base without the owner’s consent.